mindspore-lab/mindone/examples/opensora_hpcai/README.md

 ## Data Processing

-Currently, we didn't implement the complete pipeline for data processing from raw videos to high-quality text-video pairs.
+Currently, we are developing the complete pipeline for data processing from raw videos to high-quality text-video pairs.
 We provide the data processing tools as follows.

 <details>
 <summary>View more</summary>